crspybits/GoogleSignIn/README.md

 ![Public Headers](./docs/publicHeaders.png)
 8) Read through the section `Link dependent frameworks to your Xcode project` in https://developers.google.com/identity/sign-in/ios/sdk/ to see if you need to add other (more) libraries.
 (I ran into some odd looking link issues when I didn't remember this).

-For some reason, the following does not generate a binary file output to run with the simulator.
-I'm having to dig into the DerivedData output of Xcode after building for an example simulator device to actually get the simulator-built framework.
+Prior to 3/9/19, I had been having problems with following to generate a binary file output to run with the simulator.
+Previously, I'd been having to dig into the DerivedData output of Xcode after building for an example simulator device to actually get the simulator-built framework.
+HOWEVER, now this does seem to do the trick.

 ```
 xcodebuild -target GoogleSignIn -configuration Release -sdk iphonesimulator ONLY_ACTIVE_ARCH=NO BUILD_DIR="build" BUILD_ROOT="build" clean build